-We pick out the best laser rangefinders the market in 2021 has to offer, all of which are designed to give you accurate distances to the flag and fit perfectly in your hand
+We pick out the best laser rangefinders the market in 2021 has to offer, all designed to give you accurate distances to the flag and fit perfectly in your hand

 Best Golf Laser Rangefinders